Phala-Network/phala-wiki/content/docs/your-first-confidential-contract.md

 weight: 3
 ---

-> Basic understanding of Rust lanugage programming and smart contract development knowledge is necessary to follow this tutorial.
+> Basic understanding of Rust language programming and smart contract development knowledge is necessary to follow this tutorial.

 ## Overview